-Attempts to create memory models that forbid out-of-thin-air (OOTA) behaviors of C++ memory_order_relaxed accesses have been either non-executable, complex, or unloved by implementers.
+Attempts to create memory models that forbid out-of-thin-air (OOTA) behaviors of C++ memory\order\relaxed accesses have been either non-executable, complex, or unloved by implementers.
 At the same time, we know of no instances of OOTA behavior in real C++ implementations.

 We focus on shared-memory programs and C++ implementations based on traditional compilers and hardware, including CPUs and GPGPUs, thus enabling analysis of semantic dependencies and OOTA behaviors by means of existing hardware models.
-We show that these models' constraints prevent OOTA cycles from occurring in undefinedbehavior-free C++ programs running on such implementations, provided the cycles involve only volatile atomics.
-We accommodate nonvolatile atomics by defining "quasivolatile" behavior and show that existing implementations doing per-thread analysis and optimization not only avoid OOTA, but also avoid incorrectly evaluating arithmetic expressions involving atomic accesses.
+We show that these models' constraints prevent OOTA cycles from occurring in undefined-behaviorfree C++ programs running on such implementations, provided the cycles involve only volatile atomics.
+We accommodate nonvolatile atomics by defining "quasi-volatile" behavior and show that for existing implementations doing per-thread analysis and optimization, this behavior not only avoids OOTA but also is necessary to avoid incorrectly evaluating arithmetic expressions involving atomic accesses.

-It follows that enforcing OOTA avoidance requires no special action from implementations and no changes to user code or to the standard.
+It follows that enforcing OOTA avoidance requires no special action from implementations and no changes to user code.
+As a consequence, we are asking for only for a small non-normative change to the standard.